RAYMOND BORLESKE – Coach (Football, Basketball, Baseball)

 HIRAM CONIBEAR – Crew

-Originator of a stroking technique which bore his name for many years, he coached University of Washington oarsmen for 11 years and guided his Husky oarsmen to many Poughkeepsie triumphs.
-One of rowing’s top coaches.
+Originator of a stroking technique that bore his name for many years, he coached University of Washington oarsmen for 11 years (1907-1917) and guided his Husky teams to many Poughkeepsie triumphs.
+One of rowing’s top coaches, he died at 46 in 1917.

 GRETCHEN KUNIGK FRASER – Snow Skiing

 Gretchen Kunigk was born in Tacoma on February 11, 1919, and at the time of her death in 1994 was still known as America’s Lady of Skiing.
 Her interest in the sport undoubtedly came from her Norwegian mother, who campaigned for the development of public skiing on Mount Rainier.
-Prior to Gretchen’s marriage in 1939 to Donald Fraser, a member of the 1936 Olympic ski team, she attended the College of Puget Sound from 1937 to 1939 and became a member the school’s team.
+Prior to Gretchen’s marriage in 1939 to Donald Fraser, a member of the 1936 Olympic ski team, she attended the College of Puget Sound from 1937 to 1939 and became a member of the school’s team.
 She was a graduate of Stadium High School.

 In 1940, Gretchen Fraser was named to the Olympic ski team.
 Even though the games were not held that year, Fraser competed nationally during this time, winning the downhill and alpine combined championships in 1941 and the national slaloms in 1942.
 Other victories included the Silver Belt in Sugar Bowl, California, and the Snow Cap at Alta, Utah.